* European shares move lower, set for weekly losses

 By Marc Jones

-Having enjoyed a 1.2 percent gain on Thursday, the Euro STOXX 50 index of top European blue-chips dropped 0.3 percent to 2478.57 points when trading resumed.
-It is course to end the week roughly 1.4 percent lower.
+Having enjoyed a 1.2 percent gain on Thursday, the Euro STOXX 50 index of top European blue-chips had dropped back 0.2 percent to 2478.57 points by mid-morning, leaving it on course to end the week 1.4 percent lower.

 "With concerns over the state of the global economy coming to the fore this week, along with negative sentiment surrounding a Chinese slowdown, and earnings season and the fiscal cliff garnering negative attention in the U.S., visibility for equity markets in the short term remains clouded to say the least," said Daniel Victory at Capital Spreads in London.

-London's FTSE 100, Frankfurt's DAX and the CAC in Paris were all in negative territory at 0715 GMT.
+London's FTSE 100, Frankfurt's DAX and the CAC in Paris were all in negative territory and MSCI index of global stocks was flat.

 Commodities - with the exception of oil - were also mostly set to end the week in the red as investors fretted about the slowdown in China, which is due to release its latest trade data at the weekend.

-Gold was trading at $1,769.84 an ounce, on course for a 0.6-percent weekly loss, its sharpest one-week drop in two months.
+Gold was trading at $1,766.80 an ounce, on course for a 0.6-percent weekly loss, its sharpest one-week drop in two months.
+The story was the same for copper which edged down 0.5 percent to $8,170 a tonne.

-Tensions between Turkey and Syria continued to support oil, with Brent crude holding above $115 a barrel, set for its biggest weekly gain in two months, while U.S. crude firmed above $92.
+Tensions between Turkey and Syria continued to support oil with Brent crude down about 70 cents to hover around $115 a barrel, but still set for its biggest weekly gain since August.

 "Crude is responding positively to the U.S. economic data and ongoing tensions in the Middle East are adding to supply concerns," said Tim Waterer, a senior trader at CMC Global Markets in Sydney.